 GASB Statement No. 90, Majority Equity Interests, ("GASB 90") is effective for reporting periods beginning after December 15, 2019.
 GASB 90 clarifies the accounting and financial reporting requirements for a state or local government's majority equity interest in an organization that remains legally separate after acquisition.
-The Authority has determined that GASB 90 does not have an impact on the Authority's financial statements.
+The adoption of GASB 90 did not have an impact on the Authority's financial statements.